madetech/learn/core-skills/tdd/test-doubles.md

+{% capture content %}
 # Test Doubles

 At Made Tech we have adopted the Martin Fowler terminology of test doubles.
 You can read an in depth explanation of test doubles on his website.
 When using one of these test doubles you should be able to explain which type you are using.

 * Dummy